oodenough/oodenough.github.io/_posts/2023-04-29-book4-ANSI-Common-Lisp.md

 (defun our-listp (x)
   (or (null x) (consp x)))
 ```
-Since everything that is not a cons is an `atom`, the predicate `atop` could be defined:
+Since everything that is not a cons is an `atom`, the predicate `atom` could be defined:
 ```lisp
 (defun our-atom (x) (not (consp x)))
 ```